flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     If you are experiencing issues with the lights in the cockpit we have found some addons create breaking conflicts with the A32NX.

-    You may experience certain lights to not illuminating the cockpit appropriately or refuse to turn on at all.
+    You may experience various cockpit lights to not illuminate the cockpit appropriately or refuse to turn on at all.

     **Note: This issue is separate from the UTF8 issues and strictly affects lighting only.**

     We have identified the following addon to be the main offender:

-    !!! bug ""
+    !!! warning ""
         New Light (enhancement taxi, landing light and other extrior light) | by nicottine

     Please be aware there may be other lights addons that may also cause this issue.